-Poor practice is behaviour of an individual in a position of responsibility which falls below the required standard as set out in the British Gymnastics Standards of Conduct.
+Poor practice is behaviour of an individual in a position of responsibility which falls below the required standard as set out by South Durham Gymnastics' Codes of Conduct.
 Poor practice may not be immediately dangerous or intentionally harmful to a child but is likely to set a poor example.
 Specific examples of poor practice are set out in Appendix 3.